What is the Cheapest Shipping Option?

 United States Postal Service

 Ahh, the good old post office.
-Famous for their first class shipping options and their “Neither snow nor rain…” slogan.
+It is famous for its first-class shipping options and its slogan, “Neither snow nor rain…”

 As expected, USPS shipping rates were far less expensive than UPS or FedEx.
 Here’s the scoop on the USPS shipping rates.

-Note: the box size definitely made a difference in price, unlike with FedEx and UPS.
+Note: The box size affected the price, unlike FedEx and UPS.
 Bigger boxes had higher shipping rates than what’s listed below.

 USPS Priority Mail Flat Rate Prices